 Campus Living at Hastings College

-Nearly every Hastings College student lives and eats right here on campus, and that means a great sense of community.
-Many first-year students live in Altman Hall, which is co-ed by wing and has special programming for first-year students.
-For a profile on Altman and our other three residence halls, check out the links below.
+Nearly every Hastings College student lives and eats right here on campus, and living in campus housing means a great sense of community!
+For profiles on each of our dorms and our other campus housing options, check out the links below.

 Hastings College’s residence hall experience is all about the people!
 Learn more about them and what they have to say about their “home away from home.”